dalane/addiction/README.md

 fake dependencies (stubs and mocks) are used and these are injected into the code being tested.
 By using fake dependencies we're reducing the chance of any side effects that might be caused by other libraries being introduced into the test.

+### Using a dependency injection container

+When all service locators are defined and retrieved using a dependency injection container all of the dependencies for a program are automatically managed whenever the program is run.

 ## Installing